Creating ShellCode On Narnia

 |

-These should prepare the registers with the values of happy[0]
+These should prepare the registers with the values of happy[0], happy and the NULL of the system call we’d like to make (0xb, aka execve).

 |